usgs/wdfn-blog/content/snakemake-ml-experiments.md

 # Endnotes
 ## The workflows used for our paper
-The worflows used for our paper are found in a Sciencebase data release that accompanies our manuscript [link to data release]().
+The workflows used for our paper are found in a [ScienceBase data release]() that accompanies our manuscript.
 Note that for this blog post, we made some simplifications to the workflow to more clearly communicate the concepts.

 ## The entire workflow